ikelaiah/threadpool-fp/docs/ThreadPool.ProducerConsumer-API.md

 ## Queue Methods

 All four overloads are thread-safe.
-Each call may block briefly if the queue is near capacity (adaptive backpressure delays apply).
-After the maximum retry attempts are exhausted, `EQueueFullException` is raised.
+A call waits only while the bounded queue is actually full.
+If its compatibility timeout expires, `EQueueFullException` is raised.

 ```pascal
 procedure Queue(AProcedure: TThreadProcedure);